davkk/masters-thesis/typst/main.typ

 As the final development step, we wanted to generalize the correction procedure.
 Hence, I opted to expand it beyond a single dimension ($p_{T}$ axis) to support two‐ and three‐dimensional correction weights by filling 3D histograms with variables such as $p_{T}$, $eta$ and event centrality (or multiplicity).
 This approach unifies the calculation of reconstruction efficiency, secondary contamination and final weights across any combination of the variables.

-When the user specifies a projection through a flag, the macro calls ROOT's `Project3D()` method to collapse the third axis into a 1D or 2D distribution (lst. @lst:corr-macro-proj).
+When the user specifies a projection through a flag, the macro calls ROOT's `Project3D()` method to collapse the third axis into a 1D or 2D distribution (@lst:corr-macro-proj).

 The rest of the correction macro, along with the remaining steps of the correction procedure, follow the same structure as the previous workflow.